peterberkenbosch/spree_process_docs/rules_and_guidelines.md

 ## 10. Adding new gem dependencies.
 ## 11. API endpoints need to proper authentication/authorization
 ## 12. No more class_eval!
 Since we dropped the ruby 1.9 support on the latest Spree master, there is no more excuse not to use the Model#prepend approach.
-- todo link to sample code.
+[Sample on extending classes](http://guides.spreecommerce.com/developer/logic.html#extending-classes)

 # Measure code quality and performance